-Clark County.
-Although the resources of the Colorado River are allocated to the State of Nevada, the primary area served by the Commission is the Clark County area.
+Clark County (the County).
+Although the resources of the Colorado River are allocated to Nevada the primary area served by the Commission is the Clark County area.
 The majority of the Commissions revenues and activities occur in Clark County.

-Overall, Nevada grew by an estimated 88,404 persons or 3.2% from 2008 to 2009, as reported by the State Demographer.
-This compares to 2.6% growth over the previous year.
-Clark County's growth has almost stopped after experiencing record growth rates for many years.
-For much of the decade, the County grew at rates in excess of 5%.
-The estimated growth for the current year is less than 1%.
+The October 2010 report of the State Demographer indicates that Nevada's estimated 2009 population was 2,711,205, with the 2010 estimated population being 2,641,411.
+This represents a decrease of 69,794 or 2.6%.
+This compares to an overall increase reported for 2009 of 3.2% from 2008.
+The current demographic estimate indicates very little growth over the next several years.
+Clark County's growth has also stopped after experiencing record growth rates for many years.
+For much of the decade, the County population grew at rates in excess of 5%.
+However, the current year estimate also shows a net decrease of almost 50,000 residents.
+This represents a 2.5% decrease in the County's population over the 2009 estimate.
 The County encompasses 7,927 square miles, an area larger than the entire state of New Jersey.
 It includes five incorporated cities: Las Vegas, Henderson, North Las Vegas, Boulder City, and Mesquite; fourteen unincorporated towns; one school district; four library districts; one urban and two rural fire districts; one sanitation district; one urban and three rural water districts; and eleven judicial townships.
-The County's population for 2009 is estimated to be 1,975,587, which represents approximately 69% of the State's population (estimated to be approximately 2,878,288).
-Current projections place the County population at 2,148,122 in 2010 and 2,666,119 in 2020.
+The County's population for 2010 is estimated to be 1,902,502, which represents approximately 72% of the State's population (estimated to be 2,641,411).
+Current projections place the County's population at 1,903,571 in 2011 and either 1,905,694 or 2,325,456 in 2020 depending upon estimates of low job growth or high job growth, respectively.
 Both projections represent a decrease in the expected growth from the previous demographic report.
-The U.S. Census Bureau projects the County population to reach over 4,000,000 in about 2030, which is over double the population that existed in 2000.
+The U.S. Census Bureau projects the County population to reach over 4,000,000 in about 2030, which is over double the population that existed in 2000, however the Demographer predicts a 2030 population of just over 3,000,000.
 The State has been experiencing serious financial concerns as economic indicators in the State and County declined through most of 2009, but recent indicators show slowing of the decline and indicate that the State and local governments have taken steps to decrease expenditures to maintain balanced budgets.
-Of major concern is the County's reported unemployment rate, estimated to be 12.3% for 2009 a steep increase from the 6.6% reported in 2008 and 4.8% reported in 2007.
+Of major concern is the County's reported unemployment rate, estimated to be 14.2% for 2010, a slight increase from the 12.3% reported in 2009, and a steep increase from the 6.6% reported in 2008.
 Despite the overall economic downturn the revenues of the Commission have been steady, and are projected to remain so over the next year.
 This is primarily due to the nature of Commission resources and the very low cost of those resources to its customers.